springfall2008/batpred/docs/apps-yaml.md

 If you are using REST control the configuration items should still be kept as not all controls work with REST.

 See section below on [creating the battery charge power curve](#workarounds).

+### REST Interface inverter control

+For GivEnergy inverters Predbat can control the inverter directly via REST instead of via the Home Assistant GivTCP inverter controls detailed above.

+When configured in apps.yaml, control communication from Predbat to GivTCP is via REST which bypasses some issues with MQTT.

+- **givtcp_rest** - One entry per Inverter, sets the GivTCP REST API URL ([http://homeassistant.local:6345](http://homeassistant.local:6345) is the normal address and port for the first inverter, and the same address but ending :6346 if you have a second inverter - if you haven't a second inverter, delete the second line.<BR>
+If you are using Docker then change 'homeassistant.local' to the Docker IP address.

+*TIP:* You can replace *homeassistant.local* with the IP address of your Home Assistant server if you have it set to a fixed IP address.
+This may improve reliability of the REST connection as it doesn't need to lookup the HA server IP address each time.

+To check your REST is working open up the readData API point in a Web browser e.g: [http://homeassistant.local:6345/readData](http://homeassistant.local:6345/readData)

+If you get a bunch of inverter information back then it's working!

+Note that Predbat will still retrieve inverter information via REST, this configuration only applies to how Predbat controls the inverter.

 ### Service API